luksan/leybold-opc/README.md

 This is a utility for monitoring (and controlling (TODO)) the Leybold Vacvision vacuum system controller, used in the OTT and the sky room.

+## Building and running

+Make sure you have a (stable) rust toolchain installed.
+Then run `cargo run --release -- --help` in the project folder to get usage instructions.

 ## Usage

+Before any values can be read from the instrument the OPC database hase to be downloaded.
+This can take a few minutes, but it will be cached locally after the first download.

 ## Notes about the implementation